Battle of Balikpapan (1942): Ultimatum and demolition (16-20 January)

 To carry the aforementioned ultimatum to the defenders, Sakaguchi tasked Capt.
 Gerard Reinderhoff, former chief of staff to the Tarakan garrison commander, Lt.-Col. Simon de Waal and Capt.
 Anton Colijn, manager of the BPM oil company on Tarakan, KNIL reservist and son to the former Dutch prime minister Hendrikus Colijn.
 On the morning of 16 January, they steamed to Balikpapan aboard the captured BPM motor schooner Parsifal with an Indonesian captain and three Japanese interpreters (other sources say two Japanese naval lieutenants and two sailors; others mentioned three Japanese interpreters and two Indonesian police officers).

 Two Dornier Do 24 seaplanes of MLD's GVT.4 Squadron sighted Parsifal, flying a Japanese flag on 19 January.
 Differing sources indicate that Colijn and Reinderhoff either overpowered or deceived their captors — some accounts claim the Japanese were drunk — and managed to lock them inside a cabin.
 Colijn then immediately tore down the Japanese ensign, while Reinderhoff waved a Dutch flag.
 As the seas were too rough for a landing, the Dorniers flew off and returned the next day.
 The Dorniers returned and landed the following morning, picked up Colijn and Reinderhoff and flew them to Balikpapan, where they delivered the ultimatum directly to van den Hoogenband.

 van den Hoogenband wasted no time and immediately gave the order for the demolition team to began destroying all the wells, refineries and port facilities in Balikpapan.
 The destruction had actually already begun ahead on 18 January.
-In the Louise oilfields located north of Balikpapan, Dutch demolition teams dismantled the well tubing, cut off to a depth of 15 meter, which were then dropped down the holes together with pump plungers and accessory rods.
+In the Louise oilfields located north of Balikpapan, Dutch demolition teams dismantled the well tubing, cut off to a depth of 15 meters, which were then dropped down the holes together with pump plungers and accessory rods.
 To complete the work, materials such as bolts, nuts, and heavy drilling bits was thrown after them.
 Finally, a tin containing four pieces of TNT was thrown in to destroy the casing strings.
 Within a few days "all motors, pumps, dynamos and turbines were blown up."

 At Balikpapan proper, stills and steam boilers were first wrecked, which took about a day and a half; about thirty hours of “heavy stoking” were required to collapse the shells of the stills, after which the teams destroyed the boilers for five to eight hours.
 The destruction of the installations then continued throughout the region and at the port itself.
 First, the teams set fire to the wharves by encircling the channels with burning oil from ignited gasoline drums.
 They then blew up the factories; the paraffin-wax factory, the packed lubricating-oil drum store, the saltwater pumping station were all dynamited.
 A newly constructed tin plant in the Pandansari factory was also burned down.
 The destruction efforts ended with the obliteration of laboratories, tank farms, and the power station, with chains of explosions shattering windows throughout the town.
 By nightfall on 20 January, the blaze from the destructions could be seen over 100 km away.